SebUndefined/StringToSlugExplained/README.md

-# StringToSlugExplained
+# Convert a string to a slug in PHP

 This is a simple function that allowed you to convert a string in a usable slug for your routes (pages, articles, products...)

-Please note that most of the framwork implement this kind of function.
+Please note that most of the framework implement this kind of function.
 This repo is just here for education.

 # Before to save the slug in your DB